You want to learn how to publish an eBook on Amazon, and it's no wonder…

 Edition Number: You can provide an edition number if this title is a new edition of an existing book.

-This step in the blueprint of how to publish en eBook is pretty self-explanatory, but important to do nonetheless!
+This step in the blueprint of how to publish an eBook is pretty self-explanatory but it's important to do nonetheless!

 Fill in your author name.
-If you use a pen name you have to write this name in, and not your real name.
+If you use a pen name use it now.
 The name you enter here is what will appear on your book’s page.

 Your title and subtitle will grab your reader’s attention and drive curiosity.
 But it’s the book description that will seal the deal.